When Therapy Hasn’t Worked — And You Still Feel Stuck

 This doesn’t usually come from a single overwhelming event.

-More often, it develops over time through relational experiences such as emotional neglect, chronic stress,
+More often, it develops over time through relational experiences such as emotional neglect, chronic stress, or feeling unseen, unsupported, or responsible for more than you should have been.

 Over time, your nervous system adapts.